tdanyluk/CarND-Advanced-Lane-Lines/README.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did the radius of curvature calculation in lines 27 through 40 in `lane_drawer.py`.
+I did the radius of curvature calculation in lines 12 through 24 in `lane.py`.
 First I transformed the points of the polynomial segments to world size, then I fit a new polynomial over them.
 I did the radius calculation at the lowest points of the lanes (that point is the closest to the car).
 I display the avarage of the left and right curvatures.
+(And I only change the displayed text about 3 times / second to make it more readable.)

-The position of vehicle calculation is in 42 through 51 in `lane_drawer.py`.
+The position of vehicle position calculation is in line 26 through 27 in `lane.py`.
 It is done based on the distance of the lane center from the image center at the bottom of the image.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `lane_drawer.py` in the function `drawLane()`.
+I implemented this step in lines 4 through 17 in my code in `lane_drawer.py` in the function `draw_lane()`.
 Here is an example of my result on a test image:

-![alt text][image6]
+![Unwarped image][unwarped]

 ---